-- Visit studentloans.gov and complete the Free Application for Federal Student Aid (FAFSA).
+- Visit studentloans.gov and complete the Free Application for Federal Student Aid.
 GW’s school code is 001444.

-- Complete your application for admission to the MPH@GW program.
+- Complete your application for admission to the HealthInformatics@GW program.

 We encourage you to apply for financial aid in conjunction with your admissions application.
-Additionally, you will have to apply again for aid each year you are in the program.
+You will have to apply for aid each year you are in the program.

 Financial Aid for International Students